tusharmath/mtd-console/README.md

     $ mtd --url="http://path/to/file.zip" --file="/Downloads/file.zip"
     ```

-    **NOTE:** Make sure you use the double quotes because some times if you have spaces in your paths it creates problems.
+    **NOTE:** Make sure to use the double quotes to avoid possible problems.

 3. To resume an old download, you just need to provide the path to the file with .mtd extension that is temporarily created at the time of download.